Frequently Asked Questions

 Answered here.

-The “max available” setting in Velocity Lapse looks for the highest available resolution, however device manufacturers restrict camera features like the true sensor resolution to the device pre-installed camera app.
+The “max available” setting in Velocity Lapse looks for the highest available resolution, however some OEMs (device manufacturers) restrict camera features like the true sensor resolution to the device pre-installed camera app.
 Third-party apps, including Velocity Lapse, cannot access the same native resolution of the sensor.
 On devices where the manufacturer does not limit third-party apps, you will get the native resolution.

 By default, the exposure and focus are locked during capture to prevent flicker in the final time-lapse.